Christopher Haug, M.A., director

 Through their experience in the halls, students learn what it means to love thy neighbor while also caring for one’s self.
 Student and professional leadership provide residents with a safe, healthy environment enriched with opportunities to develop spiritually, ethically, and socially.

 The residential community consists of nine buildings with a choice of single gender and co-ed.
 Each hall mixes freshman through senior students together, except for Haggerty and Tyson halls, which house only juniors, seniors, and graduate students.

 Every community has a chapel and weekly Mass.
 Other communal amenities and programs include lounges, recreation rooms, storage, and laundry rooms.
 Community assistants serve at residence hall front desks, providing hospitality, distributing packages, and checking out cooking and recreation equipment to residents and their guests.
 Community assistant hours are set by each individual hall.

 Student and professional leaders combine to offer a diverse experience out of the classroom that supports the overall teaching, faith, and service mission of the University.

-The Office of Residence Life assists the Office of Physical Plant in the assignment of student tenants to the more than 40 rental properties housing students.
+The Office of Residence Life assists the Office of Physical Plant in the assignment of student tenants to the more than 40 university-owned rental properties.
 All houses and apartments are located in the immediate neighborhood of the University.
 The Office of Physical Plant manages the properties, including maintenance concerns as well as coordinating leases and deposits.
-For more information, please e-mail email@example.com.
+For more information, please e-mail firstname.lastname@example.org.

 The Office of Residence Life is located in Tyson Hall 123 and can be reached at (503) 943-7205.
 The residence life website is up.edu/housing/.